 Did you know: that, in the original script for Rain Man, Dustin Hoffman’s character was described as ‘, ‘happy and friendly’?
 How about that, as of 2014, The Curious Incident of the Dog in the Night-Time has been translated into 44 different languages?
-Ok, well I bet you didn’t know that the development of Pokémon is, in large part, due to its creator Satoshi Tajiri having autism.
+Ok, well I bet you didn’t know that the development of Pokémon was, in large part, due to its creator Satoshi Tajiri supposedly having autism.

 See, whether you have noticed it or not, it seems that at one point or another, some part of the autistic spectrum has slipped into every area of entertainment, and I’m willing to bet good money that this is a rising trend which isn’t going to slow down.

 That’s why, within Autistic & Unapologetic, I have dedicated this final category to discussing the implications of autism in the entertainment industry.
 As more than ever I feel we have to ask ourselves, what does the future hold for the autistic community, as we see an increase in these unelected ambassadors.

 Put simply, Autism in Entertainment is a lighter look at the many different thoughts and views people have of autism, as viewed through the various depictions of autism throughout TV, Film, Books, Comics and Games.

 If, like me, you are looking to take the occasional break from the weighty academia of online autism articles, then this section of the site is the place for you.